itsaimsd/delta-demo/README.md

 # delta-demo
-This is demo for Git and Github class
+This is the demo for the Git and GitHub class.